llnl/axom/src/examples/shaping_tutorial/lesson_03/README.md

   <img src="cone.svg" width="20%" alt="Cone">
   <img src="scoop.svg" width="20%" alt="Scoop">
   <img src="sprinkles.svg" width="20%" alt="sprinkles">
-  <figcaption>Figure: Ice cream cone geometry for the challenge.</figcaption>
+  <figcaption style="font-style: italic;">Figure: Ice cream cone geometry for the challenge.</figcaption>
 </div>

 <br />

-**Task:** Given the "cone", "scoop" and "sprinkle" geometry, create a Klee setup such that
+**Task:** Given the "cone", "scoop" and "sprinkle" geometries, create a Klee setup such that:
-* The cone covers the background
+* the cone covers the background
-* The scoop covers the cone
+* the scoop covers the cone
-* The sprinkles cover the ice cream scoop, but not the cone or the background
+* the sprinkles cover the ice cream scoop, but not the cone or the background

 **Solution:**
 ```yaml